1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 What is a Subdomain?

 The Subdomain is symbolized by an additional word that is in front of your main domain name.
-This is very useful in several cases, e.g.:
+This is very useful in several cases, for example:

 Prerequisites